-When talking about pregnancy and everything that comes with it, people talk about mood swings, stretch marks, the nausea, and so forth.
+When talking about pregnancy and everything that comes with it, people talk about mood swings, stretch marks, nausea, and so forth.
 But not a lot of people talk about one particular thing that comes after giving birth: postpartum hair loss.

 One theAsianparent Community user, alarmed at the rate she was losing hair after giving birth, turned to the community for help.